-Another interesting metric related to citations is one of most cited authors.
+Another interesting metric related to citations is that of the most cited authors.
 This parameter considers the accumulated number of citations for all papers of an author.
-Thus, Wang, H., Li, H. and Bao, Y. are the most cited authors with 1308, 1276 and 1222 citations respectively (see Figure 3).
+Thus, Wang, H., Li, H. and Bao, Y. are the most cited authors with 1308, 1276, and 1222 citations, respectively (see Figure 3).